lulol38/lebestie_ingsw2020/README.md

 ## DOCUMENTATION
 ### UML
-Uml files are in UML directory.
+Uml files are in UML <a href="https://github.com/lulol38/lebestie_ingsw2020/tree/master/UML/initial%20UML"> directory </a>.

 ## HOW TO PLAY